IoT

 Prevent your Christiania bike from being stolen

-Purchase an approved lock that is permanently attached to the bicycle.
+Get an approved lock that is permanently attached to the bike.

 Get an extra chain lock

-Lock your cargo bike to something that is fixed in place.
+Lock the cargo bike to something that is secure.

-Keep your paperwork safe after you buy the cargo bike.
+Keep your receipts after you've purchased the cargo bike.

-Take a photo of the cargo bike and the frame number.
+Take a photo of the cargo bike and its frame number.

 Insurance

-We recommend that you take out insurance for your model.
-If you are unlucky enough to have your model stolen, insurance companies will normally require you to provide the frame number of the bike and show your receipt.
+We recommend that you take out insurance for your bike.
+If the worst happens and your bike is stolen, insurance companies will usually require you to provide the bike’s frame number and show your receipt.
 Contact your insurance company for more information.

 Maintenance